openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 This is why, to ease the configuration of the device, the OpenVINO already offers two dedicated hints, namely `ov::hint::PerformanceMode::THROUGHPUT` and `ov::hint::PerformanceMode::LATENCY`.
 Every OpenVINO device supports these, which makes the things portable and future-proof.
 The also allows to do a performance configuration that is fully compatible with the [automatic device selection](./auto_device_selection.md).

-The `benchmark_app`, that exists in both  [C++](../../samples/cpp/benchmark_app/README.md) and [Python](../../tools/benchmark_tool/README.md) versions, is the best way to evaluate the performance of the performance hints for a particular device:
- - benchmark_app **-hint tput** -d 'device' -m 'path to your favorite model'
- - benchmark_app **-hint latency** -d 'device' -m 'path to your favorite model' A special `ov::hint::PerformanceMode::UNDEFINED` acts same as specifying no hint, please also see the last section in the document on conducting the performance measurements with the `benchmark_app`.
+A special `ov::hint::PerformanceMode::UNDEFINED` acts same just as specifying no hint.

+Please also see the last section in the document on conducting the performance measurements with the `benchmark_app`.

-Notice that if there are other performance factors (other than inference time) like memory footprint and model load/compilation time are of concern, a typical model may take significantly more time to load with `ov::hint::PerformanceMode::THROUGHPUT` and consumes  much more memory, compared to the `ov::hint::PerformanceMode::LATENCY`.
+Notice that if there are other performance factors (other than inference time) like memory footprint and model load/compilation time are of concern, a typical model may take significantly more time to load with `ov::hint::PerformanceMode::THROUGHPUT` and then consume  much more memory, compared to the `ov::hint::PerformanceMode::LATENCY`.

 ## Performance Hints: How It Works?
 Internally, every device "translates" the value of the hint to the actual performance settings.